carlosalvarado1988/Take2Go/README.md

   You can pass NODE_ENV value as convinient

+  > npm run ios-dev

+  this will ensure, we run local serve functions that connect with Google API

 ## Services

 - note that services have been separated in concern, build as a context provider to have accees to data within the app at any level.